 We continued to see them throughout the canyon and surrounding gardens.
 The various flowers weren’t in bloom, but I can only imagine how beautiful they must be in the spring.
 Goblin’s Underpass was the only remaining stop before our favorite part of the trail.

-The Swing-A-Long Bridge is a 180-foot suspension bridge with a breathtaking view.
+The Swing-A-Long Bridge is a 180 feet long suspension bridge with a breathtaking view.
 My one friend and I enjoyed terrorizing our other friend by jumping and running on the bridge.
 She nor the kids behind us were big fans, but we were having too much fun to stop!

 The bridge leads to a wonderful view of Rock City’s main attractions: Lover’s Leap, High Falls, and the Seven States Flag Court.
 You start by taking in all their beauty from an observation point before making your way across the Sky Bridge over High Falls to arrive at the Seven State’s Flag Court.
 The view is incredible from atop Lookout Mountain, and you can see farmland for miles and can even spot one of the famous “See Rock City” barns.